4.5 C

 Navigation is May to October and maintenance begins in November and goes until April, which includes a lot of tweaking of the custom-built bridges and locks.

-Being there during navigation, we watched small tour boat and pleasure craft ply the calm waters.
+Being there during navigation, we watched small tour boats and pleasure craft ply the calm waters.
 We also witnessed much ascending and descending in the locks.
 Locks, we learned, are like elevators for boats that take them to the next level on the canal.
 Today the Erie Canal has 35.
 Originally it had 83, but this number was reduced when the canal was widened over the years to allow bigger boats and more traffic.

 “Maintenance is when the canal is drained to just a foot or two of water.
-That’s went rehabilitation is done to the bridges and locks.
+That’s when rehabilitation is done to the bridges and locks.
 All the bridges are old and custom built, so they need constant attention,” said Smith.

 Where does the water go?
 Into various creeks and eventually it drains into Lake Ontario.